wavemaker/docs/learn/howtos-datatable/index.md

         console.log(“The row data with index:”, $data.index , $data);
     };

-deselect
+On deselect

-event will be called when a row from Data Table is deselected
+This event will be called when a row from Data Table is deselected

 $scope.\[gridname\]Deselect = function($event, $data) {
         //$data has the deselected row data. $data has also the index of the row